-In our opinion the group financial statements:
+In our opinion the statement of accounts:

-- give a true and fair view of the state of the Authority and Group's affairs as at 31 March 2011 and of the Authority and Group income and expenditure and cash flows for the year then ended; and - have been prepared in accordance with the requirements of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom and the Best Value Accounting Code of Practice 2010/11.
+gives a true and fair view, in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom and the CIPFA Service Reporting Code of Practice 2011/12, of the state of the Authority and Group's affairs as at 31 March 2012 and of the Authority's and Group's income and expenditure and cash flows for the year then ended; and has been properly prepared in accordance with the requirements of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2011/12 and the CIPFA Service Reporting Code of Practice 2011/12.

-Opinion on other matters
+Opinion on other matter

-In our opinion, the information given in the explanatory foreword for the financial year for which the accounting statements are prepared is consistent with the accounting statements.
+In our opinion, the information given in the explanatory foreword for the financial year for which the statement of accounts is prepared is consistent with the statement of accounts.